Please ensure Javascript is enabled for purposes of website accessibility

 Cabin Trail is a moderately steep 2 mile single track trail, which crosses a few small streams along with groves of aspen trees and an abundance of wildflowers.
 The trail ends at the “Head First” ski run.
 From there, you can go downhill to the Main Vail dirt road or to get to Vail Village, go downhill to the east on Strawberry Lane.

-Hiking in Vail goes hand in hand with caring for our pristine natural environment.
+Exploring Vail goes hand in hand with caring for our beautiful natural environment.
 Here’s how you can do your part!

 Stay on the Trail